Limitless-Dreamer/themetalogician/index.md

      4. RIGHT LIBERATION
-         - Reality is a simulation, you must escape from it.
+         - Reality is a simulation, a dream, you must escape from it.
          - [[1.
 MISSIONS/THE SYSTEM OF THE FOUR NOBLE TRUTHS - Explained - Youtube/The 10 Fetters|The 10 Fetters]]

    - MORALITY